Mailman (City Letter Carrier)

 It depends on a couple of important factors: method (or type of service) sent as well as distance to destination.
 Priority Mail is one of the best services we offer for parcels.
 It usually takes about 2 days for most destinations around the country.
 A more economical method is called Standard Mail or Parcel Post (not sure of the current name) which could take between 1-5 days depending on distance.
 Weather and Holidays could sometimes delay the transportation of parcels as well.
 When parcels are shipped the mailer gets a tracking number so they can see how their shipment is progressing through our transportation network similar to if you shipped via UPS or FedEx.
 Thanks for your question.

-Asked by conflicted over 10 years ago
+Asked by Dianne over 11 years ago